DGaffneyDC/CSV-JSON-Manipulation-Scripts---Python/csvColEdit/README.txt

-# CSV-and-JSON-Manipulation-Scripts---Python

-Helpful python scripts for csv and json manipulation.

-# CSV-Column-Editor

 Helpful cli tool to remove columns from a CSV file by their index position.
 Columns begin at index 0.

 Arguments: